multimodalAI/multimodal-ai-hugo-group/content/omaib-r3/about.md

 We welcome companies, national laboratories, research institutes, charities, NHS and care providers, public bodies, regulators, standards bodies, Catapults and other organisations with a real-world problem.
 Universities and university-hosted facilities are also welcome where they hold a genuine problem and relevant resources.

-An existing UKOMAIN partnership is not required; overseas organisations may apply with an accountable UK-based co-owner
+An existing UKOMAIN partnership is not required; overseas organisations may apply with an accountable UK-based co-owner.

 Challenge owners should bring a challenge with a clearly defined problem, relevant data or an accessible data source, and one named contact authorised to coordinate their organisation’s involvement.